ecosoft-frappe/erpnext_thailand/README.md

 - **Withholding Tax on Payment**: Deduct WHT at source during Payment Entry (e.g., 1%, 2%, 3%, 5%).
 - **Auto-detect WHT from Items**: Automatically reads the WHT type from invoice line items; differentiates between individual and juristic-person suppliers.
 - **Type of Income**: Configurable income type codes for PND forms (Types 1–6, including subtypes 4.1.x and 4.2.x).
-- **Withholding Tax Certificate**: Create and print a WHT certificate (ใบรับรองการหักภาษี ณ ที่จ่าย) from a Payment Entry, with supplier name, address, income type, and tax amount.
+- **Withholding Tax Certificate**: Create and print a WHT certificate from a Payment Entry, with supplier name, address, income type, and tax amount.

 ### 3. Tax Reports for the Revenue Department